Hello & Welcome to Constellation Psychology!

 ADHD Assessment

-A fully virtual option (1B) is available at a reduced cost of $1,610.00 (flat fee) and does not include the intelligence test.
+A fully virtual option (tele-assessment) is available at a reduced cost of $1,645.00 (flat fee), which excludes the intellectual assessment.
 Please ensure you have the following before booking the online ADHD appointment:

 1) Chrome Browser